cityofasheville/managed-data-assets/README.md

 # managed-data-assets
-All City of Asheville managed data assets
+City of Asheville managed data assets

+## Github Actions
-Pushing to production branch automatically pushes changes to S3 using Github actions.
+Pushing to production branch runs a Github action.

-To register these changes in Bedrock, create the /run/all_assets.json file by running from Bedrock Docker: 'bedrock preprocess -o s3'
+1. Changes are pushed to S3.
+1. The S3 file /run/all_assets.json is created.